Need help selecting a product? Call us! 1-800-728-3555

 • State and Local Transfer Taxes

-18. Selling a Business
+18. Selling or Closing a Sole Proprietorship

 • Reporting the Sale of a Sole Proprietorship

-• The Importance of an Arms-Length Deal
+• The Importance of an Arm’s-Length Deal

 • How to Protect Yourself From IRS Challenges